-Let us have some information about NRI meaning and NRI definition:
+Let us have some information about NRI meaning and NRI full form:

-The people living abroad are classified into three major categories, namely Non-resident Indians (NRIs), Overseas Citizen of India (OCIs), and Persons of Indian Origin (PIOs).
+The people living abroad are classified into three major categories, namely Non-resident Indians (NRIs), Overseas Citizens of India (OCIs), and Persons of Indian Origin (PIOs).

 Any individual who is an Indian by descent or by birth, who lives abroad, is categorized as Persons of Indian Origin (PIO).
 These people who held the passport of countries other than China, Bhutan, Afghanistan, Bangladesh, Pakistan, Nepal, and Sri Lanka were issued an id card previously.
 Nevertheless, the Government of India withdrew PIO Card Scheme and merged it with the OCI Card Scheme from January 15, 2015.

-An OCI is a person who has origin in India but resides in foreign countries except for Pakistan and Bangladesh.
+OCI stands for an Overseas Citizen of India.
+It is a person who has origin in India but resides in foreign countries except for Pakistan and Bangladesh.
 They have a lifetime visa.